SSHFS: Mount Remote File Systems on Linux & Windows

 net use X: /delete

-Deleting mounted device using net use delete
+Deleting mounted device using net use delete.

 The SSHFS-Win Manager offers a convenient and easy-to-use GUI for establishing and managing remote server connections.
+Follow the steps below to use SSHFS-Win to map a new remote directory.

-Step 1: Locate and Run the SSHFS-Win Manager
+Step 1: Run SSHFS-Win Manager

-SSHFS Win-Manager add device button
+SSHFS Win-Manager add device button.

-Adding a connection using SSHFS Win-Manager
+Adding a connection using SSHFS Win-Manager.

 • Name is a custom name for your connection.